 Logical that dermatology for dark, or black skin should be the same as for light skin but the reality is far from this.
-Vital differences bring a need for dedicated knowledge.
+Subtle differences bring a need for dedicated knowledge.

 Darker complexions are at increased risk of hyperpigmentation, which discolours areas of the skin.
 Melanocytes (pigment producing cells) are present in greater concentration and react to environmental, or temperature change.

-Those and many more symptomatic factors can affect diagnosis.
-They are also a key aspect in safely treating patients with the range of skin colour we see.
+Those and other symptomatic factors could affect medical understanding, a key aspect in safely treating patients with the range of skin colour we see.

-Skin conditions can appear quite different in darker skinned patients, a factor in misdiagnosis, or late detection.
+The same skin conditions bring different visual symptoms in darker skinned patients, which can bring misdiagnosis, or late detection.
 Dermatology for pigmented skin requires a unique approach.

 Understanding The Difference

-At the foot of this page, are links to detailed pages on treatment for conditions such as acne, melasma and skin cancer.
+In the menu on this page, are links to detailed pages on treatment for conditions such as acne, melasma and skin cancer.
 Distinct skin colours require varied care, although none of us are exempt from common issues.